-Your garden furniture might be looking a bit shabby, but don’t give up on it just yet.
+Your garden furniture and accessories might be looking a bit shabby, but don’t give up on it just yet.
 It can take just one afternoon to transform it from lacklustre to lovely.
-It’s satisfying and simple to do, and means you don’t need to splash out on anything new, potentially saving yourself hundreds of pounds.
+It’s a satisfying and simple job to do.
+Plus it means you don’t need to splash out on anything new for your garden, potentially saving yourself hundreds of pounds.

 How to clean and restore wooden garden furniture

 Our guide for care and cleaning garden furniture looks at all the different types, from teak wooden dining sets to woven sofas, and explains how to clean them without causing damage.
 We’ve also got some great tips on how to restore garden furniture, whether it’s a rusty wrought iron table or weathered teak chairs.